pinapelz/blog.pinapelz.com/src/content/blog/internet-radio-from-youtube-playlist.md

 - Instead I have some software (such as Icecast) continuously writing MP3 frames (think of it as the next segment of the audio) to that endpoint
 - Your player decodes these frames and plays them back, while going back to fetch the next frame.

-By not specifing a `Content-Length: XXXXX` header, it makes your player continuously ask for the next part since it doesn't really know when the file will end.
+By not specifying a `Content-Length: XXXXX` header, it makes your player continuously ask for the next part since it doesn't really know when the file will end.
 This gives the illusion of playing a normal MP3 file while allowing it to actually be an endless stream.

 ```
 Server: Here is audio.